xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

        7CC1                 jl       SHORT G_M000_IG03
 ```

-So, we are breaking our code into 3 loops:
+So, we are breaking our code into 3 loops, from a coarser batch to a scalar loop:

 * A first loop that can process `4` x `Vector256<int>`, so 128 bytes per loop item
 * A remaining loop that can process `1` x `Vector256<int>`, so 32 bytes per loop item
-* And the remaining scalar loop
+* And the remaining scalar loop, so 4 bytes per loop.

 Another trick is to minimize the computation when we haven't found an item, even in the case of the `4` x `Vector256<int>`.
 The trick here is to generate a single branch for checking if we have a match by `OR|`ing the `4` comparisons and only check the result of the `OR|`ing: